abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

 ### Exercise: Scheduling a CronJob
 **Objective:** Create a CronJob based off a Job Template.
-Understand how the jobs are generated and how to suspend a job in the event of a problem.
+Understand how the Jobs are generated and how to suspend a job in the event of a problem.

 ---

-1) Create CronJob `cronjob-example` based off the yaml below, or use the manifest `manifests/cronjob-example.yaml` It is configured to run the job from the earlier example every minute, using the cron schedule `"*/1 * * * *"`.
+1) Create CronJob `cronjob-example` based off the yaml below, or use the manifest `manifests/cronjob-example.yaml` It is configured to run the Job from the earlier example every minute, using the cron schedule `"*/1 * * * *"`.
 This schedule is **UTC ONLY**.

 **manifests/cronjob-example.yaml**